 - Armed conflicts: Africa has more than its share of trouble spots.
 Most wars in the world rage south of the Sahara.
 Refugee misery and hunger are the companions.

-Fight against hunger in Africa - UN Millennium Goal narrowly missed
+Fight against hunger and famine in Africa - UN Millennium Goal narrowly missed

 In 2000, the 55th UN General Assembly, the Millennium Summit, took place in New York.
 On September 9, 2000, the 189 UN member states adopted a declaration with the UN Millennium Development Goals that the proportion of malnourished people should be halved by 2015.
 This goal was narrowly missed.
 One in eight people in developing regions is starving today (12.9% in 2014-2016).
 This is due in particular to the fact that the population is growing strongly in sub-Saharan African countries.

-Successes and regression in the fight against hunger in Africa
+Successes and regression in the fight against hunger and famine in Africa

-Efforts to counteract hunger in Africa have been marked by significant successes, but also by devastating setbacks.
+Efforts to counteract hunger and famine in Africa have been marked by significant successes, but also by devastating setbacks.

 The most important achievements include: